Deep-MI/FastSurfer/doc/overview/EXAMPLES.md

 ```

 This will create three dependent SLURM jobs, one to segment, one for surface reconstruction and one for cleanup (which moves the data from the work directory to the `$outputdir`).
 There are many intricacies and options, so it is advised to use `--help`, `--debug` and `--dry` to inspect, what will be scheduled as well as run a test on a small subset.
-More control over subjects is available with `--subject_list`s.
+More control over subjects is available with `--subject_list`.

 The `$outputdir` and the `$datadir` need to be accessible from cluster nodes.
 Most IO is performed on a work directory (automatically generated from `$HPCWORK` environment variable: `$HPCWORK/fastsurfer-processing/$(date +%Y%m%d-%H%M%S)`).
 Alternatively, an empty directory can be manually defined via `--work`.
 On successful cleanup, this directory will be removed.